MicrosoftDocs/well-architected/well-architected/security/tradeoffs.md

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff:  Increased critical dependencies.** The Reliability pillar recommends minimizing critical dependencies.
 A workload that minimizes critical dependencies, especially external ones, has more control over its points of failure.

-The Security pillar requires a workload to verify explicitly.
+The Security pillar requires a workload to explicitly verify identities and actions.
 Verification occurs via critical dependencies on key security components.
 If those components aren't available or if they malfunction, verification might not complete.
 This failure puts the workload in a degraded state.
 Some examples of these critical single-point-of-failure dependencies are:

 - Ingress and egress firewalls.
 - Certificate revocation lists.